Featured in...

 10 – 12 Points : Accumulating this many points might lead to a driving ban.
 If insurance is offered, it would likely be at a very high rate.
 60% – 100%+

-Always Check Your Payment Went Through
+Always Check if Your Payment Went Through

 Making sure your car insurance has been paid is crucial.